zjg540066169/SBMTrees/README.md

 ## Installation
-This package is based on `Rcpp`, `RcppArmadillo`, and `RcppDist`, please make sure these two packages can be installed.
+This package is based on `Rcpp`, `RcppArmadillo`, and `RcppDist`, please make sure these three packages can be installed.

 Right now, the package has not been uploaded to Rcran yet, so please install this package from Github:
 ```